 Heading out with little kiddos?
 Blendon Woods Metro Park has an amazing, gentle starter hill.
 There is plenty of parking and restrooms to warm up cold fingers and toes!
 The park is located at 4625 E. Dublin-Granville Road.

 When a sledding hill comes complete with hay bales and helmet warnings, you know it’s serious business.
-Highbanks Metro Park has two sledding hills, a gentle, bunny hill and a massive, not for faint-of-heart, monster of a hill.
-The gentle hill is great for the little kids.
+Highbanks Metro Park has two sledding hills, a gentle, bunny hill, and a massive, not for-faint-of-heart, monster of a hill.
+The gentle hill is great for little kids.
 The larger hill is steep and the slope does end in a forested area, but there are bales of hay around trees to protect sledders.
 The park is located at 9466 Columbus Pike.